"Medscape Medical News

 Lortab 5 Side Effects Center

-Lortab 5/500 (hydrocodone bitartrate and acetaminophen) is a combination pain reliever containing an opiate (narcotic) pain reliever, hydrocodone and the non-narcotic pain reliever acetaminophen.
-Lortab is used to relieve moderate to severe pain.
-Among the most commonly reported side effects are drowsiness, nausea, vomiting, constipation, and unclear thinking.
+Lortab 5/500 (hydrocodone bitartrate and acetaminophen) is a combination of an opiate (narcotic) pain reliever and a non-narcotic pain reliever used to relieve moderate to severe pain.
+Common side effects of Lortab 5/500 include:

-Lortab 5/500 is available as a tablet for oral use.
+The usual adult dosage of Lortab 5/500 is one or two tablets every four to six hours as needed for pain.
+The total daily dosage for adults should not exceed 8 tablets.
+Lortab 5/500 may interact with other narcotic pain medications, sedatives, tranquilizers, sleeping pills, muscle relaxers, other medicines that can make you sleepy or slow your breathing, antidepressants, MAO inhibitors, atropine, benztropine, dimenhydrinate, glycopyrrolate, mepenzolate, methscopolamine, scopolamine, bladder or urinary medications, bronchodilators, or irritable bowel medications.
+Tell your doctor all medications and supplements you use.
 This medication should be used only when clearly needed during pregnancy.
 Lortab is not recommended for use for long periods or in high doses near the expected delivery date because of the potential for harm to an unborn baby.
 Discuss the risks and benefits with your doctor.
 Based on information from related drugs, this drug may pass into breast milk.
 Due to the potential risk to the infant, consult your doctor before breastfeeding.
 Narcotic pain relievers have the potential to become habit-forming and to work less effectively when taken over long periods of time.

 Our Lortab 5/500 (hydrocodone bitartrate and acetaminophen) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.